-As you can imagine, we couldn’t be happier than to showcase the best cultural ambassadors of the Bronx in a multitude of LIVE in-person entertainment genres from dancing, music, spoken word and poetry, performing arts and more in the heart of the South Bronx: MELROSE COMMONS.
-The event is a family-friendly gathering with lots for everyone to enjoy, including organized game-play, face-painting, give-aways and raffles, as well as dynamic story-telling sessions geared to younger audiences.
-In addition, numerous service providers will be tabling to share a wealth of relevant and timely resources throughout the day from health to housing, and more (including give-aways).
+As you can imagine, we couldn’t be happier than to celebrate three decades of innovative community-led work and to showcase the best cultural ambassadors of the Bronx in a multitude of LIVE in-person entertainment, from dancing, music, spoken word and poetry, performing arts and more in the heart of the South Bronx: MELROSE COMMONS.
+The event is a family-friendly gathering with lots for everyone to enjoy, including organized game-play, face-painting, raffles, as well as a dynamic culturally grounded story-telling session geared to younger audiences and family.
+In addition, numerous service providers will be tabling to share a wealth of relevant and timely resources throughout the day from health to housing, and more (including give-aways and swag).

 One of the capstones of this festive and diverse multi-cultural celebration is Nos Quedamos’ annual HARVESTING CULTURE AWARDS that celebrate Community, Culture & Commitment.

 These awards recognize the bountiful accomplishments of Bronx pioneers and stakeholders who have made positive contributions to the well-being and forward development of Melrose Commons and South Bronx.
-This year we recognize 8 dynamic, community-minded champions across a spectrum of vocations and commitments, including an emerging voice making an impact.
-Read more about the awards and 2022 recipients HERE.
+This year we will recognize 11 dynamic, community-minded champions across a spectrum of vocations and commitments, including an emerging voice making a marked impact.
+Read more about the 2023 award recipients HERE.

 ZAYDA RIVERA is the founder of Mindful Living with Z, which she launched in 2019 following a near-death experience.
 After more than a decade of practicing meditation and yoga, Z answered the call to take a deeper dive in healing modalities to heal herself and others.
 She became a certified Reiki Master-Teacher, yoga instructor, meditation guide, and tarot reader.
 Z is also a spiritual mentor, assisting others who seeking a deeper connection with the Divine.